 External expertise and service costs: usually less than 50% of the total budget

 Equipment: aim for office equipment not exceeding EUR 5,000 – EUR 7,000 per project.

 For more information on how to plan costs in phase 2, please see the following question.

 Is estimating the project budget different for phase 2?

 The second phase of your project will be dedicated to the action plan implementation and its monitoring.
 As previously, the activities included in this phase are predefined.
 In order to ensure timely results, the duration of phase 2 is shortened to one year for all fourth call projects.

-Moreover, you will not need to budget phase 2 anymore.
+Moreover, fourth call projects will not need to budget phase 2 anymore.
 We will finance the activities through a lump sum.
 The lump sum is defined in relation to the number of policy instruments/ action plans to be monitored (for example, for three policy instruments, the total sum for the whole partnership for phase 2 activities is 51,000 EUR).
-See all details in the programme manual, page 120.
+See all details in the programme manual, page 123.

 The budget of an advisory partner should be built around the expertise that it will bring to the whole partnership.
 Considering that an advisory partner joins the partnership with a different role and focus, this will naturally lead to a different budget structure.
 Indeed, when planning its budget, an advisory partner should also take into consideration that it will not address a policy instrument and this has several consequences:

 There is no stakeholder group which requires animation